-The start of VMworld 2012, the biggest Virtualization conference of the year, is less than two weeks away.
-The surge of marketing emails have started to arrive, announcing all the new and exciting offerings that the venders and 3rd party companies are planning on showing off at VMworld.
-This is one of the things I enjoy the most about attending these conferences, seeing what’s new and the direction of the trends in virtualization.
+The start of VMworld 2012 and the biggest Virtualization conference of the year is less than two weeks away and the surge of marketing emails have started to arrive about all the new and exciting offerings that the venders and 3rd party companies are planning on showing off at VMworld.
+This is one of the things I enjoy the most about attending these conferences, seeing what’s new and to see the direction of the trends in virtualization.
 At last year’s show, VMworld 2011 in Las Vegas, the trend that I saw was the advancements in storage and storage virtualization.
-My prediction at the end of VMworld 2011 was that 2012 would be the year for the network virtualization and/or software defined networking.
+My prediction at the end of VMworld 2011 was that 2012 would be the year for the network virtualization and or software defined networking.

 There seem to be three styles of IO Virtualization (IOV) taking place within the virtual environment.
 At VMworld, the IO Virtualization companies were out and talking to people about their wares, products, and approaches to IO Virtualization.
 These three methods are:

-- Converged Network Adapters used within Cisco UCS, HP Matrix, etc.
+* Converged Network Adapters used within Cisco UCS, HP Matrix, etc.

-- Attached IOV top of rack devices such as the Xsigo Device
+* Attached IOV top of rack devices such as the Xsigo Device

-- PCIe Extenders
+* PCIe Extenders

 Each of these provide unique benefits to your virtual environment but which to use?
 First, we need to know what each of these approaches brings to the table.